 For more information on new product development (NPD) see wikipedia about "NPD".

-It is well understood that Hobart New Product Development (NPD) always has uncertainty and is considered R&D. The total cost is driven by the evolution of user testing and customer feedback.
-It is for these reasons, we appreciate the actual total project cost is unknown.
+It is well understood that Hobart New Product Development (NPD) always has uncertainty and is considered R&D. The total cost is driven by the evolution of end user (i.e. client and potential customers) testing and feedback.
+It is for these reasons, we appreciate the actual total project development cost is unknown.
 So depending on the size of the project and/or its life cycle, further funding might be required, before, during or after any of the project life-cycle steps.

 Funding the development cost of a product is known as Seed money, and can be raised in various ways.

 Self-funding is the best option, but if you require external funding, here are some options: